Gene set enrichment analysis: AmiGO 2

 allowing species-specific enrichment analysis versus the complete database, coarser-grained GO slims, or custom references.

 GREAT

-In 2010, Gill Bejerano from Stanford University released the Genomic region enrichment of annotations tool (GREAT), a software which takes advantage of regulatory domains to better associate gene ontology terms to genes.
+Genomic region enrichment of annotations tool (GREAT) is a software which takes advantage of regulatory domains to better associate gene ontology terms to genes.
 Its primary purpose is to identify pathways and processes that are significantly associated with factor regulating activity.
 This method maps genes with regulatory regions through a hypergeometric test over genes, inferring proximal gene regulatory domains.
 It does this by using the total fraction of the genome associated with a given ontology term as the expected fraction of input regions associated with the term by chance.
 Enrichment is calculated by all regulatory regions, and several experiments were performed to validate GREAT, one of which being enrichment analyses done on 8 ChIP-seq datasets.

 FunRich

 The Functional Enrichment Analysis (FunRich) tool is mainly used for the functional enrichment and network analysis of Omics data.